suba-suresh/weather-web-app/README.md

 ### Features Left to Implement

-- Resources: external links to other organizations prevent workshops
-	- It would be helpful to allow users to find other useful workshops about prevent such as online courses.
-- Advice section: how to talk to your potential extremist friend
-	- Not every case needs police intervention.
-Before contacting the police it is important to assess how extreme your friend is.
-It may also be possible to help deradicalise them if you have the correct approach.
-This section would attempt to answer these issues.
-- Links to sections within the page
-	- If we get to a point where our website involves a lot of scrolling, it may be worthwhile adding internal links to segments of the page.
-- Resources: community initiatives
-	- If after viewing our website a user would like to help stop extremism, we would include links to respectable community initiatives that band together to do just that.
+- Countries: an initial 5 countris have been added for the country validation activity.
+	- This list to be extnded to cover a wider range of countries.
+  - Investigate better use of the existing API to facilitate this.

+- Display of Weather Location on a Map
+	- It would be good to show a Google Map (or similar) of the location entered for the weather to help validate the weather is for the location expected.
+  - Investigate how the goggle maps API could be used to provide this.

+- Show day and dates against forecast
+	- It would help the users understanding of the weather to see the day name and date against each days forecast.

+- Multiple round scoring
+  - To encourage repeated use of the site, add an ongoing score capability that extemds the scoring across multiple rounds.

 ## Design

+-   ### Single Page
+    -  We agreed that the site should be based on using a single page.
+Using JavaScript to change the display based on user entry.
+A bootstrap modal was used to display the rule.

 -   ### Colour Scheme
-    -  We agreed that a couple dark colours mixed with bright colours would work for our website.
-Including red was important to convey the danger of terrorism.
+    -  We agreed that blue colours (clouds) mixed with bright (wetaher) colours would work for our website.
+Including blue was important to underpin the link to weather.
 The colours picked were generated the website [Coolors](https://coolors.co/)

         ![Colour Palette](documentation/colour-palette/colourpalette.png)

 -   ### Typography
-    - Google Fonts were used to import Roboto condensed and Roboto fonts into styles.css.
-These were chosen as they incorporate a lot of straight thick lines which comes across as oppressive.
-The fonts were tested for their effectiveness by how they made the word 'terrorism' look.
+    - Google Fonts were used to import Caveat and Maragrine fonts into styles.css.
+These were chosen as they looked informal and related to the use of the site by children.

     ![Font Pairing](documentation/font-family/font-pair.png)

 -   ### Logo/Icon
-    - The logo design incorporates a shield and binoculars.
-The shield because Prevent seeks to protect, and binoculars because Prevent needs to look closely to spot signs of radicalisation.
+    - The logo design incorporates a smiling sun character image.
+This to reflect weather, the focus on younger users and creating fun from the game.
 The logo was generated using [bing copilot designer](https://www.bing.com/chat?q=Microsoft+Copilot&FORM=hpcodx)

 	![Logo](assets/favicon/android-chrome-192x192.png)